 Early Notables of the McMahant family (pre 1700)

 Notable amongst the family name at this time was Séamus mac Pilib Mac Mathghamhna (died 1519), was Bishop of Derry.
 Hugh Oge MacMahon (1606-1644), was an Irish conspirator, was probably of Sir Brian MacHugh Oge MacMahon, Lord of the Dartree in the county of Monaghan

 .
-Herber MacMahon (1600-1650), Bishop of Clogher...
-Another 67 words (5 lines of text) are included under the topic Early McMahant Notables in all our PDF Extended History products and printed products wherever possible.
+Herber MacMahon (1600-1650), Bishop of Clogher in 1643, a Catholic leader, commanded the Ulster...
+Another 59 words (4 lines of text) are included under the topic Early McMahant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McMahant family to the New World and Oceana

 boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination at that time.
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the McMahant family name: Bernard, Francis, James, John, Michael, Patrick MacMahan, who all arrived in Philadelphia, Pennsylvania between 1840 and 1860; Mary McMahan settled in Boston Massachusetts in 1849.